hitman99/shitty-gifs/README.md

-# shits
+# Shitty gifs.
-My shitty image collection
+Yeah, you read it right.
+This is my shitty gif/image collection